Younes Nazarian

-Younes Nazarian (January 26, 1931 – March 18, 2022) was a Jewish Iranian-American businessman, investor, and philanthropist.
-An early investor in Qualcomm, he was the Chairman of Nazarian Enterprises.
+Younes Nazarian (January 26, 1931 – March 18, 2022) was an Iranian-American businessman, investor, and philanthropist.
+An early investor in Qualcomm, he was the chairman of Nazarian Enterprises.
 He was also a major donor to charitable causes in California and Israel.

 Early life

 Younes Nazarian was born in Iran on January 26, 1931, the son of Golbahar and Davoud Nazarian.
 His father died when he was three years old.
 After losing his fortune amassed as a construction contractor during the Iranian Revolution of 1979, he immigrated to the United States with his brother Izak Parviz Nazarian, settling in Beverly Hills, California.

 Career

 Upon arriving in the United States in 1980, Younes Nazarian's entrepreneurial acumen led him to become co-owner of Stadco, a tool and die manufacturing company in the aerospace industry.
 He bought into Omninet, a technology company that had developed a wireless protocol that enabled trucking companies to keep track of their vehicles.
 By recognizing its potential, he presented the technology to Qualcomm founder Irwin M. Jacobs who offered Nazarian a major stake in Qualcomm in exchange for Omninet.
-As an early investor, he served on the Board of Directors of San Diego-based Qualcomm, a leader in wireless telecommunications, R&D, and the largest fabless chip supplier in the world.
+As an early investor, he served on the Board of Directors of San Diego–based Qualcomm, a leader in wireless telecommunications, R&D, and the largest fabless chip supplier in the world.

-Younes Nazarian was the Chairman of Nazarian Enterprises which focuses on the diversification of assets across a variety of interests in the private, public, and real estate markets.
+Younes Nazarian was the chairman of Nazarian Enterprises which focuses on the diversification of assets across a variety of interests in the private, public, and real estate markets.
 Key industries include aerospace, manufacturing and logistics, technology, hospitality, and alternative energy, among others.
 He also served as the secretary of the board of directors of ANG, Inc., a manufacturer of military products headquartered in Manchester, New Hampshire.